 The State Apiaries are maintained through a collaborative effort of the MDAR Apiary Program inspectors and interns along with the students, farm managers and faculty members on each campus.
 Each apiary consists of 5+ honey bee colonies setup on wooden stands in an enclosed area located adjacent to food and pollinator gardens.
 The apiaries are surrounded by solar powered electric fences (to deter animals and safety barrier for visitors).

 The purpose of the apiaries are to serve as vessels for education, outreach demonstrations and research related to agricultural sustainability, pollination, honey bee health and hive management.
 These apiaries are also considered to be critical components of each campus by providing valuable pollination services to the farms cultivated acreage of crops, gardens, trees and wildflowers.
 Given the ability to do live, in-hive demonstrations onsite, these apiaries are also important tools for providing outreach education to beekeepers, students, farmers, land managers, and the public on topics related to honey bees and agriculture.

-2018 Honey Bee Education Days at State Apiaries
+2021 Honey Bee Education Days at State Apiaries - Virtual Only

-Are you interested in learning more about honey bees, their health and hive management techniques?
+Are you interested in learning more about honey bees, their health and colony management techniques?

 Dates - Topics:

 - Saturday, April 11 – Winter Evaluation & Spring Prep

 - Saturday, June 12 – Summer Management

 - Saturday, July 10 – Pests, Parasites and Pathogens